 Class runs July 16 – July 27, 2018

-And if you’re still undecided rumor has it that there are as many as 200,000 cybersecurity jobs left vacant because there are not enough skilled workers to fill them which is making cybersecurity one of the hottest career paths.
+Still undecided about taking this program?
+Rumor has it that there are as many as 200,000 cybersecurity jobs left vacant because there are not enough skilled workers to fill them, which is making cybersecurity one of the hottest career paths.

-As the old saying “know thy enemy” goes, in order to secure computer systems you need to learn how hackers think and operate.
-In this workshop students are put through a series of activities to learn how easy or hard it is to hack a computer system thus learning the skills that would allow them to join the growing community of ethical hackers whose mission is to secure our computer and information systems.
+As the old saying goes, you must “know they enemy”.
+In order to secure computer systems, you need to learn how hackers think and operate.
+In this program, students are put through a series of activities to learn how easy or difficult it is to hack a computer system thus learning the skills that would allow them to join the growing community of ethical hackers whose mission is to secure computer and information systems.